-Over Spring Break, students will travel to Rio de Janeiro to study the work of legendary political theatre activist Augusto Boal with his son, theorist and practitioner Julian Boal, his collaborator, Geo Britto, and members of the Escola de Teatro Popular (ETP).
+Over Spring Break, students will travel to Rio de Janeiro to study the work of legendary political theatre activist Augusto Boal with members of the Escola de Teatro Popular (ETP).

 This course is an introduction to the sociopolitical activist forms that make up the arsenal of the Theatre of the Oppressed (TO): a collection of games, techniques, and exercises for using theatre as a vehicle for personal and social change.
 It is a method of harnessing the laboratory of the theatre as a powerful tool for exploring power, transforming oppression, and finding community-building solutions to the problems of inequality, conflict, and injustice.
-Students will participate in workshops and community-based performances facilitated by Julian, Geo, and the ensemble at the ETP.
-The course will engage students with contextual knowledge about Rio de Janeiro and the history of the ETP, foundational theories in TO through the writings of both Freire and Boal, and give them a sound exposure to the interactive games and exercises that form the bedrock of this work.
+Students will participate in workshops and community-based performances and the course will engage students with contextual knowledge about Rio and the history of the ETP, foundational theories in TO through the writings of both Freire and Boal, and give them a sound exposure to the interactive games and exercises that form the bedrock of this work.

 Photo: Members of the Escola de Teatro Popular (ETP) lead a workshop with participants from the Movimento dos Trabalhadores Sem Teto - the Homeless Workers Movement.